 (iii) Upsell High-Profit Items

-A common restaurant upselling technique is to offer more expensive items than the ones the customer originally ordered.
+A common restaurant upselling technique is to offer more expensive items than the ones the customer initially ordered.
 This tactic is most effective when it is not apparent.
 To push up the bill, servers should know the profit margins and prices of each item on the menu.
-For example, if a customer asks for a certain dessert, and you have another dessert with the same price but a higher profit margin, your server should suggest it to the customers.
+For example, if a customer asks for a particular dessert, and you have another dessert of the same price but a higher profit margin, your server should suggest it to the customers.

 2. Menu Upselling

 If you have a well-designed menu, half your task of upselling is already done.
 The menu should be designed in such a way that your high-profit items are positioned clearly, and catch the customers’ eye.
 For example, most customers usually read the menu from the top right corner.
 It is a good idea to place your high selling and high-profit-margin items there.
 Menu descriptions also play an important role in upselling the food items.
 Your menu descriptions should be clear, short, and be able to evoke temptations in the customers to order that particular item.
-Read how you can utilise customer psychology in creating a menu design to upsell your food.
+Read how you can utilize customer psychology in creating a menu design to upsell your food.